How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 Demonstrate catches for throws above the head or to the side where two hands cannot reach.
 The thumb should point down for catches above shoulder height and up for catches below the waist.
 Students should extend fully and secure the disc against their body after initial contact.

-These catches require more athleticism and timing so expect more drops during practice.
+These catches require more athleticism and timing, so expect more drops during practice.
 Reassure students that difficulty is normal and improvement comes with repetition.
 Set up drills where throwers deliberately aim high or to the side so catchers must stretch.

 Have students alternate between being the thrower and catcher every few minutes.
 Both roles teach important lessons about leading receivers and adjusting to imperfect throws.